Skip to main content

 Share Instantly

-When you stop recording, Loom uploads the video to the cloud and copies a share link to your clipboard automatically.
-No local file management required.
+When you stop recording, Loom uploads the video to the cloud and copies a share link to your clipboard.
+No local file management needed.

 Pros